lucyb/parasol/README.md

 ## How does it work?

-You'll need python 3 and click.
+You'll need python 3, click, paramiko and requests.
 Then just run it with the list of services to backup as arguments or no arguments to back them all up

 ## Usage